|YOUR LIBRARY ACCOUNT|

 How Do I Get a Library Card?

 Your Clackamas County library card opens the door to a world of information.
-With a library card you can check out books, DVDs, CDs, audio books, magazines, and computer games, and also download eBooks and audiobooks via our Library2Go service.
+With a library card you can check out books, DVDs, CDs, audio books, magazines, and video games, and also download eBooks and audiobooks.
 Your card gives you access to online reference databases and the library’s catalog, plus you can manage your account online (renew and place holds on library materials).

 Residents of Clackamas, Multnomah and Washington counties are eligible for library cards, except for residents of Johnson City (those residents can purchase library privileges at Estacada Library for $75 a year).Visit any Clackamas County library to register for a card.